HaijianLiu/HaijianLiu.github.io/_posts/2017-11-26-dungeon-demo.md

 - `render pass` separated render pass, such as G-buffer, effect, lighting, shadow, making the whole process more controllable and also contributing to rendering performance.
 - `frustum culling` cull everything that is not inside the camera.
 - `shadow mapping` real time shader based shadow mapping.
+- `SSAO` real time screen-space SSAO.
 - `particles system` better looking and performance, easy to implement.
 - `instance object` implement of OpenGL instance draw feature.
 - `ECS` Entity Component & GameObject System just like Unity Engine.
-- `motion blending` bone animation blending, supporting all the animations from mixamo.com :smiling_imp:.
+- `motion blending` bone animation blending, supporting all the animations from mixamo.com.
 - `third person controller` player-camera controller just like all the third person game, supporting PS4 controller.
 - `import blender file` blender is an awesome software.
 All the stages were edited in blender.